dartist/Mixins/README.md

 ### Adding via pull-request

-A more permanent way to add your utility methods is to submite them via a Github pull-request :)
+A more permanent way to add your utility methods is to submit them via a Github pull-request :)

-If your utility methods are useful and have broad appeal we'd love to include them.
-Please include tests with all code contributions.
+If your utility methods are useful and have broad appeal we'd love to include them (with tests!).

 ## The need for Mixins